 When Route 66 came through Springfield, the town responded with even more businesses targeted to the many travelers of the new highway.
 Gas stations, cafes, and motels sprang up overnight.

-In January 1977, when the Route 66 signs came down, many of these longtime businesses died the inevitable death of being by-passed by the superhighway.
+In January 1977, when the Route 66 signs came down, many of these longtime businesses died the inevitable death of being bypassed by the superhighway.
 However, many of these old icons still stand in this proud city, and Springfield is dedicated to the memory of its rich history, including the Mother Road.
 The city today is called home to about 114,700 people.

-Several museums and historic sites can be seen in Springfield including Abraham Lincoln’s longtime home, burial site, and presidential library.
+Several museums and historic sites can be seen in Springfield, including Abraham Lincoln’s longtime home, burial site, and presidential library.

 Downtown, the historic district provides many examples of preserved nineteenth-century architecture, where you can walk through the very same streets as did Abraham Lincoln.
-Check out the Old State Capitol Building where Lincoln delivered his famous “House Divided” speech.
-The Old State Capitol Historic Site was the center of Illinois government from 1839 to 1876 and is considered among the most important 19th-century public buildings in the United States.
+Check out the Old State Capitol Building, where Lincoln delivered his famous “House Divided” speech.
+The Old State Capitol Historic Site was the center of the Illinois government from 1839 to 1876 and is considered among the most important 19th-century public buildings in the United States.
 After his assassination, President Lincoln’s body lay in state in the second-floor House of Representatives.
 The Old State Capitol Building is located at 2nd and Capitol Streets.
 The present-day capitol building and governor’s mansion are also in this area.

 The pre-1930’s two-lane alignment meanders through Chatham and Auburn — where you can see a piece of brick alignment — before moving on to Thayer, Virden, Girard, Nilwood, Carlinville, Gillespie, Benld, Sawyerville, and Staunton.
 South of Staunton, the road rejoins with the later alignment.

-If you travel the older alignment (pre-1930), you will see the Route 66 Drive-in at 1700 Recreation Drive, which still shows movies nightly.
+If you travel the older alignment (pre-1930), you will see the Route 66 Drive-in at 1700 Recreation Drive, which shows movies nightly.

-Or as an alternative, travel through the city in late August when Springfield hosts the Illinois State Fair each year.
+Or, as an alternative, travel through the city in late August when Springfield hosts the Illinois State Fair each year.
 Regardless of when you visit this historic city, plan on taking your time here, as there is much to see.